mac999/BIM-quality-checker/README.md

 ## Script-Based Checks
 Custom scripts can be used for advanced validation.
 In the python code, you can use math, numpy as np, bim_rule_issues as rule_issues with the predefined variables like below.
+- object_id: object id in case of IFC
 - entity_name: object name
 - check_name: check name
 - check_cond: rule check's condition